surreallis/advanced-clash-launcher/README.md

 * Install python 3.X (I don't know what version is needed, I think 3.7 or higher).
 * Clone this project.
 * ``pip install -r requirements.txt``
+* Optional: download any multicontroller and put it into project root

 ## Configuration
 The `config.py` file contains sensible defaults.
 In particular: